asyncapi/website/pages/blog/asyncapi-and-apicurio-for-asynchronous-apis.md

   <img src="/img/posts/asyncapi-and-apicurio-for-asynchronous-apis/asyncapi.webp" alt="Elements of an AsyncAPI document"/>
 </p>

 In practice, the definition can become quite long.
-Consider the below example from AsyncAPI’s Github to get an impression of how such a definition can look:
+Consider the below example from AsyncAPI’s GitHub to get an impression of how such a definition can look:

     asyncapi: '2.2.0'
     info: